EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-The system design of Level-2 \modelname is illustrated in Figure \ref{fig:level-2}, focusing on showing the differences in retrieval process.

-\paratitle{Storage.} The only format difference from Level-1 is that for each user, we add a field containing a list of triplets representing the edges from the current user to other users in the full social relation graph.
-Optionally, any other useful information can be added to the storage for similar RAG processes.

-The same three processes as Section \ref{sec:3.1.1} supports Level-2 \modelname.
-We specify differences for each of them as follows:
+In Level-2 \modelname, $M$ maintains not only the user profiles, but also the social relation graph among them.
+For each user, we add a field containing a list of triplets representing the graph edges from the current user to others.
+Optionally, any other useful information can be added to $M$ for a similar RAG processes.
+Formally, Level-2 \modelname provides both $p_t$ and $c_t$ in equations \ref{eq1} and \ref{eq2}.
+While $p_t$ comes from a \textit{polling} user recognition, $c_t$ comes from the the primary model (RoboEgo)'s \textit{active} retrieval to $M$.
+We exemplify Level-2 \modelname in Figure \ref{fig:level-2}, showing its major differences to Level-1.
+We specify the comparison to Level-1 for each of the core processes (Section \ref{sec:level-1-retrieval} - \ref{sec:level-1-manage}) as follows:

-\paratitle{Retrieval Process.} The \textit{Level-1 MemChunk} maintains its function in the system, while it is entirely managed by the external polling retrieval process.
-Further, an \textit{Level-2 MemChunk} with a maximum length of 256 is added to the attention context of the main model, while it is driven by the main model itself based on the dialog content.
-For example, within a dialog session between a specific user A and the RoboEgo model, the content of \textit{Level-1 MemChunk} is kept the same, caching user A's profile.
-In contrast, after each user instruction, RoboEgo can activate an independent \textit{textual} retrieval process to the database containing the name and personal facts from all users that are \textit{connected to A in social relation graph}, together with other useful materials.
-A textual query is generated by RoboEgo on its monologue channel according to the current dialog.
-The result of this textual retrieval process is tokenized and cached in \textit{Level-2 MemChunk}.
+\paratitle{Level-2 Retrieval.} As shown in Figure \ref{fig:level-2}, the \textit{Level-1 MemChunk} maintains its function in the Level-2 system; it is driven by the external polling retrieval process.
+An \textit{Level-2 MemChunk} with a maximum length of 256 is added to the reserved field in the stream; unlike \textit{Level-1 MemChunk}, \textit{Level-2 MemChunk} is driven by active textual queries from the RoboEgo dialog model.
+For example, in a dialog session between user A and RoboEgo, \textit{Level-1 MemChunk} is kept the same (user A's profile).
+In contrast, after each user instruction, RoboEgo can activate an independent \textbf{Textual Retrieval} process to memory $M$.
+A textual query is generated by RoboEgo on its monologue channel based on the current dialog.
+The retrieval result is tokenized and cached in \textit{Level-2 MemChunk}.
+The implementation of this \textbf{Textual Retrieval} sub-module is provided in Appendix \ref{appendix:submodule_detail_l2}.

-\paratitle{Omnimodal Dialog Process.} With Level-2 \modelname, the RoboEgo model is able to generate personalized responses based on both \textit{Level-1 MemChunk} and \textit{Level-2 MemChunk}.
-It is also allowed to generate textual query words on the monologue channel in arbitrary time step, marked by special tokens, which revokes the textual retrieval process as mentioned above.
+\paratitle{Level-2 Omnimodal Dialog.} In Level-2, the primary dialog model is allowed to actively generate textual queries in arbitrary time.
+Specifically, we fine-tune RoboEgo to generate two groups of query words formatted as {\sffamily <retr>:\textbackslash n<group1>\textbackslash n<group2><answer>}, with {\sffamily group1} being the ``relation query'' and {\sffamily group2} being the ``keyword query''.
+Each group is a sequence of query words separated by comma.
+When the final {\sffamily <answer>} token is generated, \modelname activates a textual retrieval process to update the \textit{Level-2 MemChunk}.